 Hey, you guys!
-Here’s everything you need to know about Richard Donner’s adventure classic.
+Here’s everything you need to know about The Goonies, Richard Donner’s adventure classic.

-The movie shot almost entirely in sequence in Astoria, Oregon on a 5-month shooting schedule.
-Other locations, like the tunnels and the cave with One-Eyed Willy’s pirate ship, were shot on massive soundstages in Burbank, California.
+The Goonies shot almost entirely in sequence in Astoria, Oregon on a 5-month shooting schedule.
+Other locations, like the tunnels and the cave with One-Eyed Willy’s pirate ship, were shot on massive sound stages in Burbank, California.

-Brolin, who would later star in films like No Country For Old Men and Milk (for which he was nominated for an Oscar for Best Supporting Actor), got his start in the business as Brand in The Goonies.
+Josh Brolin—who would later star in films like No Country For Old Men and Milk (for which he earned a Best Supporting Actor Oscar nomination) and become a comic book movie staple with the Deadpool and The Avengers movies—made his feature film debut playing Brand in The Goonies.